johnwcowan/r7rs-work/TerminalsCowan.md

 Gets or sets the row/column at which the terminal's *cursor* (a visual indication of some sort) is currently placed.
-The cursor may change position as a result of other terminal operations.
+The cursor may change position as a result of calling `term-sync!`.

 ## Terminal properties